sjbennett123/cryptinthnocturna/content/current_writeups/Suspended by the Throat/roles/Groundskeeper Thul Peterson.md

 **Damage**: 5 Silver

+**Abilities:**

-**Abilities:** Read and Write, Healing Arts, Read Magic, First Aid, Craftsman Other: Groundskeeper x20
+- Read and Write, Healing Arts, Read Magic, First Aid, Craftsman Other: Groundskeeper x20

 **Killing Blow Active**: No

 **Costume**: Black Clothing, Hood, Dirty Face

 **Motivations**: Preserve the natural order of things around Moutesque.
-You don’t want to know what happens in the walls of Moutesque but you know it doesn’t need to overflow into the lands surrounding…
+You don’t want to know what happens in the walls of Moutesque but you know it shouldn't overflow into the surrounding lands.